dpohanlon/fast-nb/README.md

 ```

-To checkout the repository and PyBind11:
+To checkout the repository, as well as the PyBind11 submodule:

 ``` bash